cBournhonesque/lightyear/NOTES.md

        to send-receive.
 Some pre-defined Layers: All, ClientToServer, ServerToClient.

+- ReplaceLogic:
+  - You add Replicate::with_target(target_1)
+  - Via OnAdd, we update the sender's replication_target
+  - Then we add Replicate::with_target(target_2)
+    - OPTION 1
+      - we want to remove the entity from all senders of target_1 via OnReplace + SendDespawn
+      - we want to add the entity to all senders of target_2 via OnAdd + SendSpawn
+      - SendSpawn will override the SendDespawn
+      - (Doing SendDespawn is needed here because otherwise the Despawn trigger does not have access to the list of senders)
+    - OPTION 2
+      - we have a Cached<Replicate> component that stores the previous list of senders
+      - when Replicate is removed, we get the list of senders from the Cached<Replicate>

+- ReplicateLike:
+  -

 TEST TODO:
  - Need to require Authority, Replicating, etc. from Replicate
  - Add ReplicationSender/ReplicationReceiver automatically on Client/ClientOf?
 But how to avoid